HF Propagation Map - Help

 How to use:

-- Select a view: Summary, D-RAP, Cluster, MUF, Reports, Realtime, POTA, SOTA, or QSO.
+- Select a view from the dropdown: Summary, Reports, Reports + MUF, Reports + VOACAP, Cluster, MUF, VOACAP, Realtime, POTA, SOTA, APRS, or QSO.

-- Click "Go" to load filtered data for views like Cluster or Reports.
+- Click "Go" to load filtered data for views like Cluster, Reports, or MUF.

 Data Sources & Attribution